DHL cargo plane crashes and skids into a house in Lithuania, killing Spanish crew member

 Flight-tracking data from FlightRadar24, analyzed by the AP, showed the aircraft made a turn to the north of the airport, lining up for landing, before crashing a little more than 1.5 kilometers (1 mile) short of the runway.

-The crash happened just before 5:30 a.m.
-Weather at the airport was around freezing temperature, with clouds before sunrise and winds around 30 kph (18 mph).
+Weather at the airport was around freezing at the time of the crash, with clouds before sunrise and winds around 30 kph (18 mph).

-DHL Group, headquartered in Bonn, Germany, did not immediately return a call for comment.

-The DHL aircraft was operated by Swiftair, a Madrid-based contractor.
-A representative from the company said it not have any immediate comment.

 The Boeing 737 was 31 years old, which is considered by experts to be an older airframe, though that’s not unusual for cargo flights.